The Problem Nobody Talks About

 For an account with 500 positive keywords and 200 negatives, this manual cross-check takes several hours and needs to be repeated every time you add new negatives.
 Most advertisers don't do it.

-The automated alternative: SearchSavior runs this conflict check automatically before every block action.
-When you add a negative as Phrase or Broad match, it scans your positive keywords and warns you if there's a collision, showing the conflicting keyword, its match type, and the campaign it belongs to.
+The automated alternative: SearchSavior's Confidence Engine runs this conflict check automatically before every block action.
+When you add a negative as Phrase or Broad match, it scans every active positive keyword across every campaign and warns you if there's a collision, showing the conflicting keyword, its match type, and the campaign it belongs to.
 You see the conflict before anything changes, and you can switch to a safer match type with one click.

 The Takeaway

 Negative keywords are essential.
-But the match type decision isn't a formality.
+The match type decision behind each one is consequential in ways most advertisers underestimate.
 It's the difference between protecting your budget and silently sabotaging your own campaigns.
 The five patterns above account for the vast majority of conflicts in real accounts.

 The fix is simple in principle: before you add any negative as Phrase or Broad match, check it against your positive keywords.
 The question is whether you do that manually (hours of cross-referencing that rarely gets done) or automatically (seconds, every time, before the block takes effect).